 Electrosurgical snare

 Method of treatment in internal medicine regarding main diseases 4

+Hot Biopsy

 For small polyps and relatively flat (sessile) polyps, a procedure called a biopsy can be performed.
-While pinching the polyp with a biopsy forceps, high-frequency current is used to remove the tissue and cauterize the polyp base, preventing
+While pinching the polyp with a biopsy forceps, high-frequency current is used to remove the tissue and cauterize the polyp base, preventing bleeding from the site.

 Main endotherapy devices used in TSD

-bleeding from the site.

 Hot Biopsy Forceps

-Endoscopic Mucosal

-Resection (EMR)

-Hot Biopsy

 Hot biopsy forceps can collect tissue while applying a high-frequency current to a cup unit.
 The end section is about the same structure as a biopsy forceps.
 The operating section has a plug for connecting to an electrosurgical generator.